ansible/awx-operator/README.md

 #### External PostgreSQL Service

 In order for the AWX instance to rely on an external database, the Custom Resource needs to know about the connection details.
-Those connection details should be stored as a secret and either specified a `tower_postgres_configuration_secret` at the CR spec level, or simply be present on the namespace under the name `<resourcename>-postgres-configuration`.
+Those connection details should be stored as a secret and either specified as `tower_postgres_configuration_secret` at the CR spec level, or simply be present on the namespace under the name `<resourcename>-postgres-configuration`.

-The secret that is expected to be passed should be formatted as follow:
+The secret should be formatted as follows:

 ```yaml
 ---